 The question is, where is the capacity to create new digital model efficiency and digital customer engagement channels going to come from given the constraints of today?

-According to a recent Forrester study, for the second consecutive year, organizations are making considerable headway automating key front- and back-office operations:
+According to a recent Forrester Consulting study commissioned by Kofax, for the second consecutive year, organizations are making considerable headway automating key front- and back-office operations:

 - 58% of organizations have deployed automation technologies to digitize information